 For more details and screenshots on adding and editing posts you can also read the tutorial on how to manage posts in WordPress.

 Was this answer helpful?

-- How to manage media files in WordPress
+- How to insert images in WordPress posts

 - How to remove or display the site title and tagline in WordPress